 How this Childhood Myth Affected my Art

-Being tightly wound and hiding behind the self imposed rules of the heavy black line was bound to lead to an explosion or implosion of some kind along the way.
+Being tightly wound and hiding behind the self-imposed rules of the heavy black line was bound to lead to an explosion or implosion of some kind along the way.

 Explosion Beyond the Line